paich64/C64MEGA65/README.md

   the C64's output and zoom in, so that the 16:9 screen real-estate is better utilized and you have a larger picture.
 Great for games.
 * Audio processing: Optionally improve the raw audio output of the system
+* Scale-down the OSM to accomodate the overscan of some analog retro cathode ray tubes

 ### Constraints and Roadmap